Stamp duty in the United Kingdom: Tax rates prior to December 2014

 Prior to 4 December 2014 the rates were as follows:

 At this time, SDLT worked on a "slab" basis, so the above percentages apply to the whole of the purchase price.
 For example, a house priced at £250,000 would attract an SDLT of £2,500, but one of £250,001 would be liable to SDLT of £7,500, while one of £500,000 would be liable for £15,000 but a purchase of £500,001 would be liable for £20,000.
 The result is that SDLT had a distorting effect on the housing market, because a house is very difficult to sell at prices just above each threshold, for example, £250,001.
 There were regular calls for a different structure for stamp duty to avoid the distorting effect that the slab tax structure has on the housing market.

 The effect at each trigger point is shown in the table below.

+Tax relief

+Certain properties may be eligible for SDLT relief.
+For example if a residential property being purchased is uninhabitable (for example: severe leakage, mould, asbestos or unsafe wiring) then tax relief or an exemption may be obtained.